 Chef Nomi seems to have regretted his behavior and later apologized for it.

-In order to counteract the SushiSwap airdrop, Uniswap fast-forwarded its own plans and issued UNI tokens to LPs.
+To counteract the SushiSwap airdrop, Uniswap fast-forwarded its plans and issued it own tokens called UNI tokens.

-UNI is the governance token on Uniswap and allows holders to vote on community proposals.
+The UNI governance token is a native token that allows UNI holders to vote on community proposals.

 In September 2020, anyone who had used Uniswap, whether to trade or provide liquidity, was rewarded with UNI tokens.

-All in all there were 150Mn tokens valued at $450Mn at the time ($4.5Bn today) distributed to 250K addresses
+All in all there were 150Mn tokens valued at $450Mn at the time ($4.5Bn at the time of writing) distributed to 250K addresses.

 This is equivalent to renting out your house on Airbnb rather than letting it sit idle and being rewarded with equity on top of the rent you earn.